taigw/brats17/README.md

 [niftynet_arxiv]: https://arxiv.org/abs/1709.03485

 # Requirements
-* A CUDA compatable GPU with memoery larger than 6GB is recommended for training.
+* A CUDA compatable GPU with memoery not less than 6GB is recommended for training.
 For testing only, a CUDA compatable GPU may not be required.

 * Tensorflow.
 Install tensorflow following instructions from [https://www.tensorflow.org/install/][tensorflow_install].
 [tensorflow_install]: https://www.tensorflow.org/install/